Is the Cat Ill or Just a Little Shy?

 We love all cats for their air of mystery, but if you’re caring for a cat who seems to vanish into thin air, then your new furry friend is either a bit shy or unwell.
-And as kitties are the masters of disguise it can be very tricky to tell the difference.
+And as kitties are the masters of disguise it can be very tricky to tell the difference between a shy cat and an ill cat.

 - During that first visit, see if the cat will sniff your hand.
 But of course, remember your cat-iquette, and wait for him to make the first move.
 Here are some useful tips on approaching anxious cats.

 - At the beginning of each visit, walk slowly and calmly through the house.
 When you’ve fed the cat and cleared the litter box, you can sit down with a book for the remainder of your thirty-minute visit.
 Always pick the same spot – creating a sense of routine, and one that is ideally in eyesight of the cat.
 Timid Mog will get to know you in his own time.

-- Talking to the cat will help him recognise your voice and, over the duration of the booking, to get used to your visits.
+- Talking to the cat will help him recognise your voice.
+Over the duration of the booking, the kitty will get used to your visits.
 You don’t need to be overly hushed, as that can create a sense of tension.
 Stay relaxed.

 - If the owner allows, bring along a treat or two.